equilaterus/bootlaterus.gh-pages/about.md

 ---

 <!--
-  This page how to use hide-title property to create manually a custom title for our page instead of using the one that comes in the title property.
+  This page shows how to use hide-title property to create manually a custom title for our page instead of using the one that comes in the title property.